Kerry Blue Terrier: Temperament

-Kerry Blue Terriers are strong-headed and highly spirited.
-They have always been loyal and affectionate towards their owners and very gentle towards children but were often considered downright mean toward other animals, including other dogs.
+Kerry Blue Terriers are strong-minded and highly spirited.
+They have always been loyal and affectionate towards their owners and very gentle towards children but were often considered hostile toward other animals, including other dogs.
 If they are socialised with other dogs this is no longer the case.
 In the early days of competitive dog showing, the Irish Kennel Club required Kerries had to pass a "gameness" test, known as Teastas Mor certification, before they were deemed worthy of being judged.
 These tests included catching rabbits and bringing a badger to bay in its set.
 They are fast, strong, and intelligent, and they do well in obedience, dog agility, sheep herding, and tracking.
 They have been used as police dogs in Ireland.
 Modern breeders have attempted to retain high spirits whilst breeding out aggression.

-As a long-legged breed, the activity level of the Kerry Blue Terrier ranges from moderate to high.
-They require an active, skilled owner who can provide them with early socialisation and obedience training.
-Kerries require daily exercise.

 Health

-Kerries are fairly healthy, but there are some genetic disorders that are prevalent in the breed.
-They are prone to eye problems such as keratoconjunctivitis sicca (dry eyes), cataracts, and entropion.
-They sometimes get cysts or tumorous growths in their skin, but these are rarely malignant.
-Hip dysplasia, hypothyroidism, and cryptorchidism have also been reported occasionally.
-Progressive neuronal abiotrophy (PNA) is also seen but rare in the population.
-This condition is also referred to as cerebellar cortical abiotrophy (CCA) or Cerebellar Abiotrophy (CA).
-Another skin-related health issue is spiculosis though this has been successfully bred out by some breeders.
-This is a skin disorder that produces abnormally thick hairs that are also called thorns, spikes, or bristles.
-A U.S. breed club survey puts the average lifespan at 9 1/2 years.
-Many live to 13 or 14 years.
+Spiculosis is a painful condition that causes follicular hyperkeratosis.
+This condition is only found in the Kerry Blue Terrier.
+The breed is predisposed to footpad keratosis and hair follicle tumors.

+A 2024 UK study found a life expectancy of 12.4 years for the breed compared to an average of 12.7 for purebreeds and 12 for crossbreeds.